shogun-toolbox/shogun/doc/OpenCV_docs/OpenCV_NN_vs_Shogun_NN.md

 * Let us start with the first step.

 We will be preparing a ```CDynamicObjectArray```.
 It creates an array that can be used like a list or an array.
-We then append information related to number of neurons per layer in there respective order.
+We then append information related to the number of neurons per layer in the respective order.

 Here I have created a ```3``` layered network.
 The input layer consists of ```6``` neurons which is equal to number of features.
 The hidden layer has ```10``` neurons and similarly the output layer has ```4``` neurons which is equal to the number of classes.